splicer3/grafana-gt7/README.md

 ## Features

-- Real-time telemetry data visualization
+- Real-time lightweight telemetry data visualization
 - Highly customizable dashboard, but with a default one provisioned at Docker Compose startup.
 - make-release shell script to create a zip file with everything needed to run it on Docker.
+- Playstation's IP editable through Grafana data source options

 ## Supported titles